ToreMartinHagen/seb/README.md

 ## What I want!
 I want the following from a build system
-* Build is seperated from source
+* Build is separated from source
-* For every executable I only spesify which source files I need
+* For every executable I only specify which source files I need
-* Compiler and compiler opptions are in one place per build target
+* Compiler and compiler options are in one place per build target
-* Can spesify which directories to include for each build target
+* Can specify which directories to include for each build target
 * Possible to make custom build scripts that understands dependencies
 * Only build what needs to be built